saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/all-pairs-shortest-path.md

-### All Pairs Shortest Path Algorithm (WIP)
+### Floyd-Warshall Algorithm

 The All Pairs Shortest Path (APSP) algorithm is used to find the shortest paths between all pairs of nodes in a graph.
-One of the most common algorithms to solve this problem is the Floyd-Warshall algorithm.
+The Floyd-Warshall algorithm is one of the most efficient algorithms to solve this problem using dynamic programming.

-### Floyd-Warshall Algorithm

-The Floyd-Warshall algorithm works by iteratively improving the shortest path estimates between all pairs of nodes.
-It uses a dynamic programming approach to build up the shortest paths by considering each node as an intermediate point.
+The Floyd-Warshall algorithm uses dynamic programming to build up the shortest paths by considering each node as an intermediate point.
+The algorithm follows these steps:

-### Steps of the Algorithm

 1. **Initialization**: Create a distance matrix `dist` where `dist[i][j]` represents the shortest distance from node `i` to node `j`.
 Initialize `dist[i][j]` to the weight of the edge from `i` to `j` if it exists, otherwise set it to infinity.
 Set `dist[i][i]` to 0 for all nodes `i`.